Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 Succinctly, Fair Source licenses provide much of the same benefits to users as Open Source licenses, although outsiders are not allowed to build their own competing service based on the software; however after 2 years the software automatically becomes MIT or Apache2 licensed, and at that point you can pretty much do whatever you want with the older code.

+To avoid confusion, this project is different from:
+* a <a href="http://web.archive.org/web/20160325031558/https://fair.io/">previous "Fair Source" initiative</a> that worked quite differently and has been <a href="https://github.com/fairsource/fair.io/pull/49/files">abandoned</a>.
-This is in contrast with other modern Source-Available projects such as - not to be confused - [Fair Code](https://faircode.io/) and [Commons Clause](https://commonsclause.com/) which also use non-compete clauses but don't use the delayed open source publication.
+* other modern Source-Available projects such as [Fair Code](https://faircode.io/) and [Commons Clause](https://commonsclause.com/) which also use non-compete clauses but don't use the delayed open source publication.

 It seems we have reached an important milestone in 2024: on the surface, "Fair Source" is yet another new initiative that positions itself as a more business friendly alternative to "Open Source", but the delayed open source publication (DSOP) model has been refined to the point where the licenses are succinct, clear, easy to work with and should hold up well in court.
 Several technology companies are choosing this software licensing strategy (Sentry being the most famous one, you can see the others on [their website](https://fair.io/)).